-From the perspective of software engineering process, it was a tough job to deliver production ready app within a week.
-I wonder now, how I did that!
-It was couple of years ago, have shipped many products within 20hrs after this.
+From the perspective of the software engineering process, it was a challenging job to deliver production ready app within a week.
+Now I wonder, how I did that!
+It was a couple of years ago when I did that.
+I have shipped many products within 20hrs after this.
 Back then, I had no idea about sprints.
 Today, I break it down into pieces for you.

 Day 1: Idea

-My take: personality tests are bullshit, everyone has unique personality.
-So to judge personalities accurately for everyone, you'd need to define billions of personalities, one for each.
+My take: Personality tests are bullshit.
+Everyone’s personality is unique.
+So, to judge personalities accurately for everyone, you would need to define billions of personalities, one for each.

-And above all, however scientific it is, personality tests are boring so I really don't care about them.
-But conversation started to get interesting.
-We started discussing if there could be any scientific base to categorizing personalities and we got to know about Raymond Cattell, a psychologist who defined 16 personality factors.
-Which has been translated into practical use with different models such as MBTI.
+And above all, however scientific it is, personality tests are boring.
+So, I really don't care about them.
+But, this conversation started getting interesting.
+We started wondering if there is any scientific premise, on which we can categorize personalities and we happen to come across Raymond Cattell, a psychologist, who has defined 16 personality factors based on 4 categories, which form the basis for MBTI(a widely used personality test for employment).

-Doing more reasearch on the subject, it seemed interesting scientific field to know about.
+Understanding more about the subject also sparked more interest.
 Gautam forced me to take an MBTI test.
-The results seemed accurate but I had wasted an hour in doing so.
-I was engaged with this activity and the next step on investigation was to talk to a real psychologist.
-Gautam happenned to know one, I talked to her and things were much more clear.
-We figured that results based only on these tests were not reliable, life data and experimental data is much needed for accuracy, but also got to know that Raymond Cattell's research is quite authentic and reputed.
+The results seemed accurate but it demanded 1hour of my time.
+Next step in this activity was to talk to a real psychologist.
+Gautam happened to know one.
+I talked to her and things got clearer.
+We learned that results based on only these tests were not reliable.
+Life history and experimental data are crucial for accuracy.

 Do we feel more connected with people who have similar personality traits?

-On a small sample size of me and Gautam, it seemed so.
-Having good reasoning is not enough, we needed to test it on bigger scale.
-What if we ask people their favorite celebrities, will it show us their personalities?
+On a small sample size of 2(me and Gautam), it seemed so.
+But, we needed to test it on a larger scale.
+What if we ask people about their favorite celebrities?
+Will it reveal their personality traits?

 Day 1-2: Brainstorming & building App

-We didn't see it happening, poor results.
-After testing with some friends, we figured out we need to go deeper in logic to make some sense out of the user interaction with the app.
+Our first opinion, POOR RESULTS.
+After testing on some friends, we figured out we need to go deeper in logic to make some sense out of the user interaction with the app.

-We shared with friends again and this time people were getting impressed by seeing the result.
-There were some glitches though for some people.
-We tuned the weightage to certain parameters added one text question and we had a perfect product.
-We published the app, google rejected us for using the images of celebrities and we had to remove the images and then publish again.
+We again shared with friends and this time they were impressed by seeing the result.
+At times, we also faced some glitches, for some people.
+We tuned the weight of certain parameters, added one text question and we had a perfect product.
+Finally, when the app was published, Google rejected it for using the images of celebrities.
+We had to remove the images and then publish it again.

-And that's when we had the final app released within a week, 20 hours of work.
-The most important part of this post is what's next
+And that's when we had the final app released within a week with 20 hours of work.
+And we were feeling like this...

 "Learning without reflection is a waste.
 Reflection without learning is dangerous." - Confucius

-- Think minimal: This one tops the list because almost every product owner is in illusion that they are thinking minimal while there is a lot to cut down.
-Top reasons of this illusion are
+Think minimal: This one tops the list because almost every product owner is in the illusion that they are thinking minimal.
+But, there will be a lot to cut down.
+Top reasons for this illusion are:

 - Fear of failure